 Some Side Effects Reported, How to Overcome and Who can avoid –

 - Rarely Kefir can cause constipation & bloating (when introduced) to very few people – When good bacteria is introduced to digestive tract where Bad bacteria is over populated, there is a bit stir within the system.
-So, start slowly with probiotic kefir, increase friendly bacteria gradually, this will help to out-number bad bacteria and build a strong gut.If constipated, we would recommend to consume more prebiotic food (high fibre vegetable food) like elephant yam, greens, and consume more water to improve the bowel movement and remove the toxins completely from the system.
+So, start slowly with probiotic kefir, increase friendly bacteria gradually, this will help to out-number bad bacteria and build a strong gut.If constipated, we would recommend to consume more prebiotic food (high fibre vegetable) like elephant yam, beetroot, and consume more water to improve the bowel movement and remove the toxins completely from the system.
 Also add flaxseeds and chiaseeds to add fibre to the diet.
 This will help to relieve constipation.

 - Some can develop Acne?